By Michelle M. Sharp, Founder and Content Creator of Meet the Minnesota Makers

 Keepsake Cidery in Dundas is named after the “Keepsake” apple.
 This apple, developed at the University of Minnesota, received its name thanks to its extended storage capabilities, disease resistance, and quality of flavor.
 “These are qualities we emulate – durability, resiliency and quality!” shares Tracy Jonkman, orchard co-owner along with husband Nate Watters.

 Nate has loved apples and apple orchards since childhood.
-After working as a preschool teacher and in vegetable farming, he realized that growing apples himself is what he really wanted to do.
+After working as a preschool teacher and in vegetable farming, he realized that growing apples is what he really wanted to do.
 Nate and Tracy, an Emergency Room physician at Ridges Hospital in Burnsville, chose Minnesota as the perfect place for their orchard venture.

-Keepsake Cidery, just south of Northfield, tends to more than 5000 apple trees on 25 acres.
+Keepsake Cidery, just south of Northfield in Dundas, tends to more than 5000 apple trees on 25 acres.
 “We are now more than ten years in and I feel like my passion for apples has grown,” says Nate.
 “It’s such a blessing to be able to farm, to help make people happy, and to contribute to society while creating something with my family and crew here that we all feel invested in and genuinely like doing.”

 Keepsake’s tasting room and seating areas are nestled amid a grove of apple trees, whose fruit is turned on site into naturally fermented cider.
 They sell this same cider at their orchard-adjacent tasting room and in liquor stores and restaurants throughout Minnesota.
 The orchard was founded with an emphasis on community and sustainability.
-In addition to their organic apples, they partner with a handful of local orchards to source the fruit they press.
+In addition to their organic apples, they partner with a handful of very local orchards to source the fruit they press.

-Keepsake’s ciders average 12-20 months of fermentation and aging before they are ready to release.
-To make their ciders, Nate doesn’t depend on recipes, but rather “It’s more of a dance.”
-Each year the apples will be different and Keepsake’s ciders allow the fruit to speak for itself.
-The flavor profiles of their beverages vary greatly.
+The flavor profiles of their beverages vary greatly from champagne dry to blended sweet pours.
 Nate considers it to be a great compliment when someone sits down to a tasting flight and declares that every single cider tastes different.
 It’s Keepsake’s goal to have each of their ciders “have a distinct voice.”

 When Nate and Tracy developed their business plan to found the cidery in 2014, they decided that the business had to be sustainable economically, ecologically, and emotionally.
 Nate declares, “Our most important crop is our two kids.
 We love living on the farm.
 We love this rural farm life.
 We do our best to make decisions that we think will make this space a better place.”